Jump to:

 Patho-anatomy/physiology

 TBI is comprised of primary and secondary mechanisms of injury.
-The primary injury is from direct damage and shear forces and includes contusions or penetrating lesions, impact depolarization from increase in extracellular potassium and glutamate, and diffuse axonal injury (DAI).
-DAI is a result of acceleration-deceleration and rotational forces causing shearing of the axons.
+The primary injury is caused by direct damage and shear forces, which includes contusions or penetrating lesions, impact depolarization from increase in extracellular potassium and glutamate, and diffuse axonal injury (DAI).
+DAI is a result of acceleration-deceleration and rotational forces that cause shearing and damage of the axons.
 It most commonly affects the white matter of the corpus callosum and other midline structures.

-Secondary injury results from several causes such as hypoxemia, electrolyte abnormalities, seizures, excitotoxicity leading to neuronal cell death, and cerebral edema.
-The cerebral edema that results from increased cerebral blood volume and water content can lead to intracranial hypertension.
-The dangers of intracranial hypertension include ischemia and herniation.
+Secondary injury results from the complications following the primary injury, including hypoxemia, electrolyte abnormalities, seizures, excitotoxicity leading to neuronal cell death and cerebral edema.
+The cerebral edema caused by increased cerebral blood volume and water content can lead to intracranial hypertension.
+The dangers of intracranial hypertension include cerebral ischemia, brain herniation, and death.

 TBIs can also be categorized into focal and diffuse injuries.
 Focal injuries are recognized by localized damage on imaging.
 Diffuse injury, as a result of DAI, is more readily visible on magnetic resonance imaging (MRI).
 A child’s head is relatively larger (head to body ratio) and has a thinner calvarium.
-The brain is often softer, less myelinated, increasing the susceptibility to DIA.
+The brain is often softer and less myelinated, thus increasing the susceptibility to DAI.
 Space-occupying hematomas are less likely in children.
-In general, clinical signs are less reliable in children due to limited vocabulary/communication, but do mirror adult symptoms as the child gets older.
-Most often the presenting symptoms include headache, nausea, vomiting, seizures, lethargy or drowsiness.
+In general, clinical signs are less reliable in children due to limited vocabulary/communication, but gradually mirror adult symptoms as the child gets older.
+Typically, the presenting symptoms include headache, nausea, vomiting, seizures, lethargy, or drowsiness.
 Amnesia is often hard to elicit from a child.
-In neonates clinical signs may be hypotonia, listlessness, bulging tense fontanels and sunsetting.
+In neonates, clinical signs include hypotonia, listlessness, bulging tense fontanels, and sunsetting.

 Mechanisms of recovery can occur in several ways.
 Neuroplasticity through neuronal regeneration and collateral sprouting can occur, along with activation of latent areas and change in synaptic communication.